 First, it is necessary to design the agent's structure.
 The user should plan how many modules, how they are interconnected and what algorithms to use in each module.
 In the next step the user draws a project in the tool desktop (screen).
 The project must have input, control modules, outputs and links.
-After designing the project, every input receives a database file.
-The database file stores data to feed the learning modules in the training phase.
+After designing the project, every module receives the database file that stores data to feed it in the training phase.